 26% correctly understand the meaning of the Fundamental Right Against Exploitation in Democracy

 Oh! good that India’s Youth does not understand this.
 Else they would have known how politicians are exploiting them every day and how in the name of women empowerment some life-changing Laws are created only to exploit common people.
 You don’t believe me?
-Well, think why in-spite of such a large scale of misuse of dowry Laws, false complainants are not punished?
+Well, think why in-spite of such a large scale of misuse of dowry laws, false complainants are not punished?
 You think it is women empowerment?
-Okay, then why was Shashi Tharoor never arrested after suspicious death of his wife?
+Okay, then why was Shashi Tharoor never arrested after the suspicious death of his wife?
 He got a clean chit from a judicial panel stating it was a suicide and only after the govt. has changed, the suicide turned out to be a murder.
 In case of a common man, he would have been arrested the day his wife was found dead under mysterious circumstances.

 If you are still not convinced, just remember the recent comment by Arun Jaitley.
 He said media trial should stop in hi-profile cases.
 Well, you know different Rules of Law are being created and forced upon us by our Rulers.